Ashhad-A-Kamran/Ashhad-A-Kamran/README.md

 ###

-<h5 align="left">This Flask application is a simple translation tool that uses the Microsoft Translator API.
+<p align="left">This Flask application is a simple translation tool that uses the Microsoft Translator API.
 It allows users to input text and select a target language for translation.
 Upon submitting the form, the application makes a POST request to the Microsoft Translator API to translate the provided text into the desired language.
-The translation result is then displayed to the user on a separate results page.</h5>
+The translation result is then displayed to the user on a separate results page.</p>

 ###